yrpcfcp/crypto/README.md

 The project was really fun to make.
 I was not aware of the coingecko api and neither I did know of axios.
 This is a wonderful tool to make API requests in a lean and concise manner.

-THe options api in vue is my favorite way to work.
+The options api in vue is my favorite way to work.
 Using the "this" paramenter is sometimes a little confusing but I always end up doing fine using it.
 I am working on applying the composition API on more of my projects and I will eventually do in the future.

 I considered using another gecko api tool taylored for specific to languages like Python (my first programming language) and Node but I felt it could be a distraction and after all axios was serving me so well.
 Maybe another time.